 The 5 Main Ways To Take CBD

-The following is the 5 main ways people administer CBD.
+The following are the 5 main ways people administer CBD.
 We put them in ranking order of what we believe are the best to worst methods.
 Remember, this is just a general list.
 Some people may value a different order regarding the effectiveness and convenience of CBD applications.

 This is when you take the CBD oil in a dropper and squirt it under your tongue.
 This product is a tincture, which is one of the fastest methods.